chinkitp/git-intro/git.md

 Is head a pointer to the branch or a commit.

 ## The 4 main parts of git
-A git project stores information in four aread :
+A git project stores information in four areas :
 1. Repository - this is basically like your git repo’s database.
 2. Index - This is a hypothetical layer which sit’s on top of the last commit’s layer.
 When you run the “git commit” command the 2 layers get’s merged.
 Any files that are in the commit layer, that has a newer file directly above it (in the “staging layer”), will get over-written by the newer (staged) file.
 Note, that a file’s content are tracked so that you can roll back to how the file looked like in any previous (commits) snapshots.
 Note the staging area is also referred to as the “index”
 3. Working area - This is the directory where all your project files and folders reside (along with the .git folder).
 Each of your files within this directory is in 1 of possible states, untracked, unmodified, modified, staged.
 Will cover more about file states later.